 Email invoice payment links

-Invoicing for services rendered can also be performed via payment links sent through email.
-The recipient’s company details will be specified, including the name, address and VAT information.
-Payment links for email invoicing will often invoke reminder emails if the payment is not paid by the due date.
+Invoicing for services rendered is also performed via a payment link sent through email.
+The recipient’s company details are specified, including the name, address and VAT information.
+Payment links for email invoicing often invoke reminder emails if the payment is not paid by the due date.

 Payment link providers

 There are many safe and secure payment link providers around, including the likes of PayPal and Stripe, to name just a couple.
 The PayPal payment link is probably the most recognisable, but others like the Stripe payment link are just as reliable.

 If your customers have PayPal accounts, then a PayPal payment link is useful for them.
 It is easy to apply to your website and is free to set up.

 The first step is creating a PayPal business account.
 On PayPal’s website click on Sign Up and then create your PayPal.Me link.
 Create your profile and click on Agree and Create.
 The PayPal payment link is then posted on social media or sent via email.
 It can also be embedded as a button on your website.